 - Students must complete 30 units/year over the fall and winter terms (equivalent to 5 courses per term) in each of years one and two.

 - Students must take, as core requirements, BIOL 102/103, CHEM 112, MATH 121 (if Calculus has not been taken in high school, STAT 263, or an equivalent course, can be used as an alternative) ENGL 100 and PHGY 215/216 .
 These courses are chosen to provide all students with a fundamental knowledge of biological processes, quantitative reasoning skills, and communication skills.

 - Students who receive IB or AP transfer credits for any of these courses may count up to 12.0 units without repeating the course(s).

 - Online courses are intended to supplement offerings for on-campuis students and to provide them with flexibility and choice.
 On-campus students begin enrolling in online courses after their first year at Queen's University.
 The Faculty of Arts and Science encourages first-year students to take part in the classroom experience to help with the transition from high school.
 First year CORE courses MUST be taken In-Class.
 It is VERY STRONGLY suggested that ALL courses during the two-year undergrad period be taken in class and not online if possible.

 - At the end of year one, students participate in the plan selection process and choose an honours plan for which they have the required pre-requisites.

 - Students will be expected to take all 2nd year core requirements in the degree plan of their choice in the Faculty of Arts and Science.

 STAT 263 - should be taken in year two

 PHGY 215 - Should be taken in year two (BIOL 102/103 is a pre-requisite)

 School of Medicine

 - In the fall and winter terms of year 1 and 2 in the Faculty of Arts and Science, each student will complete a series of mandatory, seminar-based enrichment modules.
-These modules will require approximately 3 hours/week in-class and 1-3 hours/week outside of class for assignments.
+These modules will require 3 hours/week in-class and 1-3 hours/week outside of class for assignments.
 They cannot be used for credit towards the degree in the Faculty of Arts and Science.